 Regular check-ups help to ensure that your unit is free of anything inhibiting its longevity, safety and performance.
 Have you performed any recent tests on the unit to detect any abnormal behavior?

 7. What Is My Transformer’s Power Factor?

 It might be hard to check your purchase order, but there’s a chance it’s on record somewhere.
+Typically the power factor won’t be on a purchase order, but should be on a test report.
+Either one from the manufacturer or one from acceptance testing by a certified electrical testing company.
 The power factor test measures the dryness of the transformer’s insulation.
 Although 1% is the legal limit for transformers, most transformers are at or near that level, indicating a lower quality transformer – meaning it has a shorter life and less-efficient performance.
 ELSCO dry-type transformers are consistently at or below .1 because of their high-quality manufacturing.
 The lower your score, the greater the safety, longevity and performance.

 8. What Is My Plan If My Transformer Fails?

 What if your unit were to go down today, unexpectedly?
 How long could your facility go without power?
 How much would it cost you each day your power was off?
 Unplanned failures could really cost you – how much money would you lose every hour if your power went down?
 Generators are an emergency option, but they are very expensive.
 Simple preventative measures can ensure that you don’t end up with a surprise failure.

 If you can’t answer some of these questions, it’s time to give your transformer a little attention.
 ELSCO would be happy to discuss your transformer’s health, and help you devise a plan to avoid failure and keep your operation up and running.